sordina/sordina.github.io/_drafts/whats_in_my_tabs.markdown

 This is the start of a new post series titled "What's in my Tabs?"

 In it, I go through each of my open browser tabs and explain why its there.
 In the future I won't repeat tabs that have been previously discussed unless their presence has a new significance.
-This should also help me clear out old tabs that I've never got around to reading, and give me a higher-level understanding of the tabs that I have.
+I'm also hoping that this will help me clear out old tabs that I've never got around to reading, and give me a higher-level understanding of the tabs that I have open.

-Without Futher Ado...
+Without Further Ado...

 <!--more-->